-- 1. Average years of education of adult women 20-70 years old with an adolescent residing in their household is 5 years. - 2.
-Only 15% of women are a part of workforce, while 88% of women are engaged in unpaid household activities. - 3.
-Financial inclusion is limited, 60% of women have own money to use but only 11% of women have a bank account. - 4.
+- 1. Average years of education of adult women 20-71 years old with an adolescent residing in their household is 5 years. - 2.
+Only 9% of women are a part of workforce, while 92% of women are engaged in unpaid household activities. - 3.
+Financial inclusion is limited; while six in ten women have own money to use, only a minority possess a bank account in their name. - 4.
 Decision-making agency of women is low, as women take most decisions jointly with their spouse or other household members.
 Women have the most say only in food preparation decisions. - 5.
 Most women always require permission to travel outside their households. - 6.
-More than a third of the women agree that a husband is justified in hitting his wife in at least one day-to-day scenario.
+Substantial proportion of women agree that a husband is justified in hitting his wife in at least one day-to-day scenario presented to them.